Spiksee3/Cave-Case/README.md

  yeah nah, unless you want me to make some more then just add it as an issue on github.

-- It doesn't fit the pieces i have/ fix it i am finally free, go check arcturus or make a fork of this and do it yourself. also if you're going to do that leave an extra 2 millimetres on width and one extra on height (Trust).
+- It doesn't fit the pieces i have/ fix it i am finally free, go check arcturus or make a fork of this and do it yourself.

+**Tips for customising the case for your parts**
+- leave an extra 2 millimetres on width and one extra on height for ports and switches (Trust).
+- eyeball a gap for boards or batteries
+- if you don't have calipers for measuring you can do this instead:
+1. go into blender and make a cube, export it into cura and then use the sizing controls along with a millimetre ruler to make the shape of your component
+2. When done export out of cura by doing File>Export> and then set it as a wavefront .obj file
+3. put that into your 3d modelling software of choice, if you're using blender search up boolean tutorials online
+4. Good luck, this process is going to SUCK, it took me 3+ days as of writing this and my imus haven't arrived and i'm hoping that i dont have to reprint anything.